 A popular Greek destination all year round, Athens is an even more popular place to visit during the holidays.
 Traditional districts, such as Plaka and the small Anafiotika, turn into magical settings when decorated with hundreds of Christmas lights.

 Many stores and retailers decide to cut their prices during Christmas, so getting your presents in the Greek capital can be an excellent idea!
 It’s also a great place to pick up Greek Christmas decorations.

 Besides, many local landmarks, including archaeological sites, museums, and exhibitions, also offer a reduced rate for visitors in winter.
 With most people busy thinking about what to cook for Christmas dinner, it will be easy to find such popular places empty.

 Please take advantage of the season to visit the Acropolis; it could be the best Christmas gift you might ever make to yourself!

 Travel To Napflio

 Why not celebrate Christmas by traveling to those towns and villages where celebrations are unique?
 Napflio is definitely one of them!

-Once in town, head to the local Syntagma Square, which — just like Athens’ Syntagma Square — hosts an impressive Christmas tree.
+Once in town, head to the local Syntagma Square, which hosts an impressive Christmas tree like Athens’ Syntagma Square.

-Arachova is a magic winter destination that most people don’t even know about, and that can represent the perfect Christmas getaway for a different holiday in Greece!
+Arachova is a magic winter destination that most people don’t even know about, and it can represent the perfect Christmas getaway for a different holiday in Greece!

-Arachova celebrates Christmas with lights and idyllic landscapes, and the extra glam touch of winter sports.
+Arachova celebrates Christmas with lights, idyllic landscapes, and the extra glam of winter sports.